xendit/coding-exercises/Architecture/02. Idempotency/Readme.md

     3. Web servers
     4. [WIP] Message queues
     5. [WIP] Crons
-2. Understand applied idempotency in a complex example with web servers and databases
+2. Understand applied idempotency in a complex example in which an endpoint performs multiple steps which include database operations.

 ## Steps